aleksa-codes/typescript-next-tailwind-starter/README.md

 The template uses yarn as the package manager.
 If you prefer npm, you can delete the `yarn.lock` file and run `npm install` instead to generate a new `package-lock.json` file.

+If you need something more complex for your application than this starter, I recommend checking out: [create-t3-app](https://create.t3.gg/)

 ## Getting Started

 First, run the development server: